 What Are Your Goals for the Website?

-Before you start developing your strategy, you need to identify the goals you have for the website.
+Before you start developing your strategy, you need to identify your goals for the website.
 One way you can do this is by coming up with a short elevator pitch of around seven seconds.

 When coming up with your elevator pitch, you need to consider what you want your brand to stand for and to be about.
 You also want to identify aspects of the brand that deserve attention.

 The process of writing this elevator pitch should serve as your foundation for planning a strategy for the new website launch.
-If you’re having a hard time pitching your website and brand in seven seconds, you’re probably not ready to launch.
+If you’re having difficulty pitching your website and brand in seven seconds, you’re probably not ready to launch.

 Also, your seven-second pitch should make sense to the average person.
 You should spend substantial time perfecting your pitch and ensuring you’re using the proper language.
-Investing time into writing a good elevator pitch will help you come up with a good tagline and copy to put on your website.
+Investing time into writing a good elevator pitch will help you develop a good tagline and copy to put on your website.

 A quality tagline and engaging content will keep visitors on your website and make them more likely to subscribe to your email newsletter.
-The process of coming up with an elevator pitch should also provide you with some insight in terms of how to send great emails to the individuals who are helping you promote your launch.
+The process of coming up with an elevator pitch should also provide you with some insight into how to send great emails to the individuals who are helping you promote your launch.

 Therefore, you don’t have long to make a good first impression on visitors before they click the “back” button and look for a solution that is better in their eyes.
 For emails, you also don’t have long before the reader ceases to believe the email is worth reading.